 Many exciting businesses start out as a side-hustle.
 Even my own business originally started out as a side-hustle.
 These ventures my father engaged in were each side-hustles too.

 Dad used his spare time.
 He wanted to do these things so he made them a priority.
 By using previously idle time to explore these interests he was able to minimize financial risk and assure he had options.

 Most of us have a few hours each day that we could reallocate.
 Mindless TV watching.
 Facebook.
 Hanging with friends.

-These aren’t necessarily bad activities but with limited resources we need to balance priorities.
-If someone REALLY wants to start a side-hustle, they can usually find time.
+These aren’t necessarily bad activities but with limited resources, we need to balance priorities.
+If someone REALLY wants to start a side-hustle, they can usually find the time.